-If the number is negative, this is the favored outcome, and the number indicates how much you would have to bet in order to win $100.
+If the number is negative, this is the favored outcome; the number indicates how much you would have to bet in order to win $100.
 These will be the most common form of odds you will come across in entertainment betting.
-Here’s an example from Bovada of what this looks like in practice:
+Here’s an example of what this looks like in practice:

 Since “Democratic Party” has a -150 next to it, you know that they are the favorite to win the 2020 Presidential election and that you would have to bet $150 to win $100.
 The underdog “Republican Party” has a +120 next to it, meaning you will win $120 if you bet $100.

 Still confused?
-We have a pretty extensive guide explaining more of the ins and outs of the different kinds of odds and how to read them in our betting 101 section.
+We have a pretty extensive guide explaining more of the ins and outs of the different kinds of odds and how to read them as a part of our betting 101 section.

 As we mentioned earlier, almost everything under the sun that isn’t related to sports will be classified as an “entertainment” bet.
 This runs the gamut from who’s going to die next in AMC’s The Walking Dead to who the likely candidate to win the Democratic Primary in 2020 is.

 That being said, the entertainment bets that usually garner the most action are bets on the Oscars, followed by bets on Politics (both domestic US politics, and headline-grabbing international events, such as Brexit).
-Over the last couple of years, there’s also been a tremendous surge in the number of wagers one can make about the future and price of Bitcoin.
+Over the last couple of years, there’s also been a tremendous surge in the number of wagers one can make about the future.